freenas/freenas7/misc/readme.txt

 3.2 Update your ports collection:

-portsnap fetch
-portsnap extract
+Using portsnap the first time: portsnap fetch extract

-portsnap update
+To update the ports collection: portsnap fetch update

 3.3 Use the building script: